-Discuss your program designs with your instructor prior to beginning to write any code.
+Discuss your class and program designs with your instructor prior to beginning to write any code (this is very important).
 You must prepare some written documentation prior to this discussion.
 This documentation should include a brief description the overall program designs, a list of the Classes and methods that you plan to use in the programs, a list of the variables you plan to use in the programs and information regarding how you plan to test your programs (including "test vectors" with manually calculated results).

-Your projects and classes for this assignment must be named Map and MapGUI.
-Your source files must contain your name, course and project (Lab 3) in comments at the top of the file.
+Your projects and classes for this assignment must be named MapCls and MapClsGUI.
+Your source files must contain your name, course and project (Lab 4) in comments at the top of the file.

 Demonstrate your working programs to your instructor prior to leaving lab.
 Also, create a zip file containing the contents of your workspaces and e-mail it to your instructor.
 The names of your zip files must be your project name concatenated with your MSOE user name.
-For example, the name of my GUI program zip file would be MapGUITritt.zip.
+For example, the name of my GUI program zip file would be MapClsGUITritt.zip.